microsoft/coyote/docs/_learn/tools/coverage.md

 `coyote` instruments the following binaries (via `VSInstr.exe`):
 * `path`: this is the path to the assembly that is being tested.
-* Each DLL in the dependency graph between the assembly specified by the `path` argument and a `Microsoft.Coyote.dll`.
+* Each DLL in the dependency graph of the assembly specified by the `path` argument - not including `Microsoft.Coyote.dll`, `mscorlib` or any `System*` assemblies.
-* Any additional assemblies specified by one of the `/instr` options.
+* Any additional assemblies specified by one of the `--instrument` or `--instrument-list` options.

 By default the VS 2019 tools are used.
 These are set in `coyote.exe.config` and are based on the environment variable $(DevEnvDir) which is automatically defined if you use a Visual Studio Developer Command Prompt.
 The actual paths can be overridden by environment variables with the same names as the app settings:

 - `VSInstrToolPath`
 - `VSPerfCmdToolPath`